cfox/fixx/README.md

-# Fixy
+# Fixx

-Fixy is a command line tool that will help you grep through those horrible fix message logs.
+Fixx is a command line tool that will help you grep through those horrible fix message logs.

 ## Installation

 Install it yourself as:

-    $ gem install fixy
+    $ gem install fixx

 ## Usage

 ```
-Usage: fixy [options] [files]
+Usage: fixx [options] [files]
-Fixy helps you grep through your icky fix message logs.
+Fixx helps you grep through your icky fix message logs.

 Specific options:
         --show-heartbeats            Output 35=0 rows (filtered out by default).